How to Regain Control of Your Classroom NOW (no matter what time of year it is)

 But just because this is what your classroom looks like now doesn’t mean it has to stay this way.
 You can have a controlled, effective classroom – one where your students are learning and you’re actually enjoying teaching them.

-Isn’t it too far into the school year to make real changes?
+What if I’m too far into the school year to make real changes?
 Maybe I should just wait and try again next year.

 A common thought – but it would also be a very big mistake.

-Here’s the thing: Yes, changing things late in the year is hard.
+Here’s the thing: Yes, changing things mid-year or late in the year is hard.
 And chances are that while you WILL see results for your efforts, your class still probably isn’t going to get quite where you want them to be.

 But that absolutely does NOT mean you should just throw up your hands and wait till next year.